-Looking at China Super league (CSL), more and more well-known International players as well as managers are offered very high-paid positions in Chinese teams.
-Some decide to come, but still a lot refuse.
-For example, the two Brazilian players Hulk and Oscar now play for Shanghai SIPG club.
+Looking at the China Super league (CSL), more and more well-known international players and managers are being offered very high-paying positions with Chinese teams.
+Some decide to come, but many also refuse.
+For example, two famous Brazilian players, Hulk and Oscar, now play for Shanghai SIPG club.
 Other famous players (generally at the end of their career) such as Wayne Rooney or Diego Costa are often asked to come and play for teams here.

-Moreover, due to the growing number of Chinese investors in the world, business men are willing to invest in European clubs.
-For instance, after paying 60 million pounds, Chinese businessman Tony Xia Jiantong bought UK’s football club Aston Villa for HK$683,5m.
+Moreover, a growing number of super wealthy Chinese investors are willing to spend big on European clubs.
+For instance, in 2016 Chinese businessman Tony Xia Jiantong bought UK football club Aston Villa for £76 million.

-The aim is clear for president Xi Jinping, bringing China to top football nations in the world by 2050.
-Hence, bringing great players from leagues such as the Premiere League (UK) or la Liga (Spain) will improve the level of the CSL and Chinese players will slowly adapt to the foreign players for international competition.
+The aim is clear for president Xi Jinping: to make China one of the top footballing nations in the world by 2050.
+Hence, it is hoped that by bringing in great players from leagues such as the Premier League (UK) or la Liga (Spain) will improve the level of the CSL and help Chinese players to slowly adapt to foreign levels of competition.

 According to renowned manager Sven-Goran Erikson, 2016 was a crazy year for Chinese football and the main reason behind all the transfers is the government.
 Talking about the president, he says : « I guess he is very happy to see the league is getting better and better, but he wants China, as a national team, to be big, to be better in football ».
-The pragmatic plan of 2016-2050 aims at building and renovating 60,000 pitches nationwide, double the number of enrolled referees as well as increasing the number of soccer academies to see 30 million Chinese students (elementary and middle school) playing football by 2020.
-Moreover, the government supports the plan with beneficial financial regulations, land supply and tax reduction.
+The pragmatic plan of 2016-2050 aims to build and renovate 60,000 pitches nationwide, double the number of enrolled referees as well as increasing the number of soccer academies to see 30 million Chinese students (elementary and middle school) playing football by 2020.
+Moreover, the government is supporting the plan with beneficial financial regulations, land grants and tax reductions.

-However, many reputed managers consider the CSL as a potential danger for Europe.
-According to Antonio Conte (Chelsea’s coach), the limited number of foreign players in Chinese teams (can only be 3) and the lack of world-class Chinese players contribute to the high increase on sums for foreign players.
-The less foreign players Chinese team obtains, the higher their wage will be.
+However, many reputed managers consider the CSL a potential danger for European Clubs.
+According to Antonio Conte (Chelsea’s coach), the limited number of foreign players in Chinese teams (can only be 3) and the lack of world-class Chinese players contribute to the high increase in salaries for foreign players.
+The less foreign players a Chinese team obtains, the higher their wage will be.

-The Chinese league is developing considerably but it is still a long way for the CSL to reach the European teams level.
-Football is not only about the field, but also about the bleachers ; and China will have to fill in the stadiums they plan to build…
+The Chinese league is developing considerably but it is still a long way for the CSL to reach the level of European teams.
+Football is not only about the field, but also about the bleachers, and China will have to fill in the stadiums they plan to build…